 Add the garlic and onion and cook for 3 minutes until soft.

 Add the orange juice and lime juice, and scrape the bottom of the pot so the brown bits mix into the liquid.

-Add remaining ingredients, mix, then return beef into pot.
+Add tomato, beef stock, water and remaining spice mix.
+Mix, then return beef into pot.

 Put the lid on, bring to a simmer then turn the stove down so it is bubbling gently, not rapidly.